zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_winsrv/_index.md

     2. Install Log Analytics agent using extension on Azure Arc server
     3. Create SQL Assessment and inject data to Azure Log Analytics workspace

-For you to get familiar with the automation and deployment flow, below is an explanation.
+To get familiar with the automation and deployment flow read the following explanation.

 1. User is editing the ARM template parameters file (1-time edit).
 These parameters values are being used throughout the deployment.